-- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of-network services by Original Medicare, not BlueMedicare Value.
+- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of-network services

-For services that are covered by BlueMedicare Value but are not covered by Medicare Part A or B: BlueMedicare Value will continue
+For services that are covered by BlueMedicare Value but are not covered by Medicare Part A or B: BlueMedicare Value will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services.